 Best Chocolate Chip Cookie

 The #1 reason to use brown butter is the rich, caramelly flavor it adds to desserts.
-By cooking it down, it gives the butter a deep, toasted nutty taste and adds way more flavor than regular butter.
-It’s perfect to use when making cookies and gives them the best dimension.
+By cooking it down, it gives the butter a deep, toasted nutty taste and adds more flavor than regular butter.
+It’s perfect to use for these cookies or my chewy brown sugar cookies and gives them the best dimension.

 If you’re wondering how to make brown butter, check out this easy step-by-step tutorial.
 It’s super simple and takes just 5 minutes to brown.